• Insights

 Machine learning MEMS, enabling affordable costs & power consumption

-23 February 2022 Posted by Dirck Seynaeve FMCG & consumer, Perspectives, Product innovation
+23 February 2022 Posted by Dirck Seynaeve Perspectives, FMCG & consumer, Product innovation

 Machine learning MEMS (Micro-Electro-Mechanical Systems) are finding a growing number of applications in transport, smart homes, entertainment, personal assistants and IoT.
 In the coming years, it’s expected that the market growth of ML-enabled MEMS will go above 10%.
 Why you may ask?
 They enable costs and power consumption at costs that edge and cloud AI solutions can only dream of.